christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

   <div id="clear"></div>
 </div>

+* **Both systems**
-* Open R-studio, click the packages tab in the lower left hand corner, click install packages, type in rmarkdown, make sure "install dependencies" is clicked on, then press install.
+  + Open R-studio, click the packages tab in the lower right hand corner, click install packages, type in rmarkdown, make sure "install dependencies" is clicked on, then press install.
-* Close R-studio.
+  + Close R-studio.

-2. Open GitHub Desktop make sure it is connected to your account,  and clone your forked repository to your computer so that you have a local copy of that data:
+2. Open GitHub Desktop, make sure it is connected to your account and clone your repository to your computer so that you have a local copy of that data:

 {{< figure src="/img/courses/dat_sci/01/github_desktop_01_signin.png" caption="2.1 Click `Sign in to GitHub.com`" >}}